 The latest reports claimed that Motorola is working on the Google Nexus 5.
 An insider tipped that Google Nexus 5 will happen later this year and Motorola is hired by Google to work on it.
 In his Google+ account, Taylor Wimderly, confirmed that Motorola is working on a Nexus smartphone.

-However, Google has not confirmed the concrete release date for Google Nexus 5.
+However, Google has not confirmed yet the concrete Google Nexus 5 release date.

 To contact the editor, e-mail: